98yangjames/fantasyapi/README.md

 For the espn api: https://github.com/cwendt94/espn-api

 # How to run
 ****generate_fantasy_players.py**** - file that generates the general data with who drafted what and what round/pick they got them at.
 It should produce in the Data folder current_players.csv and drafted_players.csv.
 The current_players.csv is only relevant during the middle of the season, because rosters are gonna change.
+You can change the league id at the top to associate with your league.

 NOTE: You need to run generate_fantasy_players.py first as it creates a foundational set of csvs.